 severe scarring that limits his mobility on the left side.
 His

 vehicle died and he was forced to ride a motorcycle during the brutal

 winter months to get to and from work.
 We have asked President Trump

-on three occasions to pardon him because of the obvious failure of the
+on four occasions to pardon him because of the obvious failure of the

 date, no response as usual from him.
 Only received a letter in one

 instance suggesting applying through the Army which has already been